ludovictuccio/SafetyNet_Alerts/README.md

 **GET** - http://localhost:8080/fire?address={address} >>> returns the list of persons who live at the address, and the firestation number that serving it.
 The list must include: name, phone number, age and medical record.
 <pre><code>
-Example for: address=951 LoneTree Rd
+Example for: address= 951 LoneTree Rd

 [
     {
         "stationNumber": "2",